Logic Learning from Demonstrations for Multi-step Manipulation Tasks in Dynamic Environments: Method

-Logic-DMP ensures fast discovery of a feasible task and motion plan.
-Since the closest state is usually reached much earlier than the goal state, Logic-DMP often resolves only a partial TAMP planning process while reacting to task-level disturbances.
-Considering that the planning time of a TAMP solver tends to increase significantly with the length of the final action skeleton, solving only a partial TAMP problem allows Logic-DMP to perform notably faster than the original TAMP solver.
-Therefore, we further extend the Logic-DMP into a close-loop TAMP framework (Algorithm \ref{alg:reactive_tamp}) which promptly reacts to task-and-motion-level disturbances while executing the nominal plan in dynamic environments.
+Logic-LfD ensures fast discovery of a feasible task and motion plan.
+Since the closest state is usually reached much earlier than the goal state, Logic-LfD often resolves only a partial TAMP planning process while reacting to task-level disturbances.
+Considering that the planning time of a TAMP solver tends to increase significantly with the length of the final action skeleton, solving only a partial TAMP problem allows Logic-LfD to perform notably faster than the original TAMP solver.
+Therefore, we further extend the Logic-LfD into a close-loop TAMP framework (Algorithm \ref{alg:reactive_tamp}) which promptly reacts to task- and motion-level disturbances while executing the nominal plan in dynamic environments.

 It assumes the task goal $G$, demonstration $\mathcal{P}$, and an initial plan $\mathcal{P}_{I}$ are given.
-In the initialization process, multi-goal specifications $\mathcal{G}$ are generated based on the demonstration and the task goal with designed \textit{MultiGoalsSpecification} function in Line 4.
-This functions filters out the static facts in $\mathcal{L}$ and keeps the sequence of fluents in $\mathcal{P}$.
-The designed \textit{SceneGraph} function generates the facts about current environment based on captured information about objects and robots in the environment and outputs the filtered key facts.
+In the initialization process, multi-goal specifications $\mathcal{G}$ are generated based on the demonstration and the task goal with the designed \textit{MultiGoalsSpecification} function in Line 4.
+This function filters out the static facts in $\mathcal{L}$ and keeps the sequence of fluents in $\mathcal{P}$.
+The designed \textit{SceneGraph} function generates the facts about the current environment based on captured information about objects and robots in the environment and outputs the filtered key facts.